 We walked back down the aisle to ‘This Will Be Our Year’ by The Zombies, which felt just so right.

-For our bridal party, we had my two best mates (both called Lauren!) and Malen’s two best mates, Matt and Mark.
+For our wedding party, we had my two best mates (both called Lauren!) and Malen’s two best mates, Matt and Mark.
 We couldn’t have had a funnier pack of idiots by our side.

 Tanya Volt, our photographer, was gorgeous.
 We knew right from the start that she was on board with our vision.
 She’s a music photographer as well as other things, and she’s really able to capture the mood of something.
 I let her know right from the get-go that there would be none of this misty, beige coloured, romantic looking nonsense – this was going to be an assault to the eyes of colour and ridiculousness, and she was ready to get stuck in immediately!
 She suggested the coloured smoke bombs before I even said the next sentence.
 Kismet!